 PsychologistBA, BSSc(Hons)(Psych), MEdPsych, MAPS

-Zoe is a trained educational psychologist with extensive experience working in a range of school settings with children, adolescents, parents, teachers and other staff.
+Zoe is a psychologist who has predominantly working in a range of school settings with children, adolescents, parents, teachers and other staff.

 She has worked as a psychologist in university and hospital settings, the corporate sector and various non-profit organisations in Australia and the USA, including the Reach Foundation, Eating Disorders Foundation of Victoria, Lifeline and Larkin St Youth Services.

-Zoe’s research has been published in The Australian Educational and Developmental Psychologist and presented at conferences in the USA and New Zealand and schools and universities in Australia.
+Zoe’s research has been published in The Australian Educational and Developmental Psychologist,Human Psychiatry and Human Development, and Behavioural Science, and presented at conferences in the USA and New Zealand and schools and universities in Australia.

 Zoe currently works privately as a psychologist in a Melbourne school.